Montana State University (MSU)

 Consequently, the Montana legislature passed an act creating the Agricultural College of the State of Montana, February 16, 1893.

-By 1965, Montana State University‘s Name Had Changed Five Times.
+By 1965, Montana State University‘s Name Had Been Changed Five Times.

 The second name, given in 1913, was “Montana State College of Agriculture and Mechanical Arts,” which, by the end of the decade, was shortened to “Montana Agricultural College.”